chrisgrieser/nvim-puppeteer/README.md

 > When using `lazy.nvim`, `vim.g.…` variables must be set in `init`, not in
 > `config`.

+## User Commands

+The plugin is enabled by default and lazy-loaded upon opening a relevant file type.
+In case you wish to turn of puppeteer for the current buffer, the following user commands are provided:

+- `PuppeteerToggle`: Toggle puppeteer for the current buffer.
+- `PuppeteerDisable`: Enable puppeteer for the current buffer.
+- `PuppeteerEnable`: Enable puppeteer for the current buffer.

 ## Special Case: Formatted Strings in Lua
 Through
 [string.format](https://www.lua.org/manual/5.4/manual.html#pdf-string.format),